exercism/v3/languages/elixir/exercises/concept/booleans/.docs/introduction.md

 false_variable = not true
 ```

-In Elixir, when a function returns a boolean value, it often has a `?` for a suffix:
+When writing a function that returns a boolean value, it is idiomatic to end the function name with a `?`.

 ```elixir
 def either_true?(a, b) do